Kristen Iversen: Life and work

 Iversen also edited an anthology of essays and articles about Rocky Flats by various experts around the country entitled Doom with a View: Historical and Cultural Contexts of Rocky Flats, published in October 2020.
 A collection of literary essays, Don't Look Now: Things We Wish We Hadn't Seen, co-edited with David Lazar, was published in November 2020 and features the work of leading writers of literary nonfiction.

 Iversen's textbook, Shadow Boxing: Art and Craft in Creative Nonfiction, was the first in its field to cover the subgenres of creative nonfiction.
 Her first book, Molly Brown: Unraveling the Myth, is a biography of Margaret Tobin Brown, known to history as “the Unsinkable Molly Brown.”
 The book won the Colorado Book Award for Biography and the Barbara Sudler Award for Nonfiction and formed the basis for seven documentaries, including the A&E Biography Molly Brown: An American Legend and Molly Brown: Biography of a Changing Nation.
 A new edition of the book was published in 2018.
 In 2020, a revival of the musical The Unsinkable Molly Brown opened in New York, based on Iversen's book.
 Iversen's essays and stories have appeared in The New York Times, The Guardian, The American Scholar, and many other publications.
 In 2023 she was awarded a Taft Fellowship for Fall 2023 in support of a book-in-progress on the KKK in the West.

-Kristen Iversen is currently completing a literary biography of Nikola Tesla entitled Friend and Faithful Stranger: Nikola Tesla in the Gilded Age, which has involved extensive research trips throughout the United States and Europe.
+Kristen Iversen is currently completing a literary biography of Nikola Tesla entitled The Poet of Science: Nikola Tesla in the Gilded Age, forthcoming from Crown.
+Research for this book has involved extensive travel throughout the United States and Europe.

 Iversen is married to George Vujnovich, a pilot, and she has two grown sons.
-She divides her time between Cincinnati, Ohio and Westcliffe, Colorado.
+She divides her time between New York, Cincinnati, Ohio and Westcliffe, Colorado.